Continuous performance testing

 The above topics contribute towards addressing most of the key if not the entire challenges with Continuous Performance Engineering.
 Additionally, the test data process needs to be tweaked to feed into any delivery pipeline in an automated fashion and not just for the Performance Test Pipeline.
 Using versioning strategy for test data can help in such challenges.

 Performance Testing is no longer the last lap of your release marathon.
 Architects are not just moving towards testing Performance but engineering Performance as well.
 More so, the industry is moving towards a super-fast phased development to release process.
 Moving toward Continuous Performance Testing will help the development team continue to build and do periodic releases to Performance QA for early and more frequent performance evaluation.

 Learn more about how to pick the best tests for automation.

-Ram Sathia is vice president of intelligent automation at PK, the Experience Engineering firm that empowers the world’s best-known brands to connect with customers and employees around the world.
-Ram has nearly 20 years of experience helping clients decrease time-to-market, improve quality and drive efficiency through transformative RPA, AI, machine learning, DevOps and service virtualization initiatives.Tags: Agile, Cloud Engineering, CPE, CPT, DevOps, Integration, Intelligence, Performance Testing
+Ram Sathia is Vice President of Intelligent Automation at PK.
+Ram has nearly 20 years of experience helping clients condense time-to-market, improve quality and drive efficiency through transformative RPA, AI, machine learning, DevOps and automation.
+His thought leadership on RPA has been published in ComputerWeekly and Chief Executive.Tags: Agile, Cloud Engineering, CPE, CPT, DevOps, Integration, Intelligence, Performance Testing